-[Updated 2020] It’s one of the hardest lessons I’ve ever learned in my life.
-I’m still living with severe limitations of Fibromyalgia.
+Living with fibromyalgia is one of the hardest lessons I’ve ever had to learn.
+I’m still living with severe limitations of fibromyalgia.

 When you’re living with such huge disabilities, it’s natural for your quality of life to go down as you lose core strength and energy.

 Over the years, it has become apparent that I can spend 2-3 hours outside my home before I start risking a flare.
 It’s important to try to limit my time out to 2-3 hours.
 There is always a payback to leaving my house and doing any walking if it exceeds more than 3,000 steps per day.

-One of the biggest challenges with chronic illness is learning how to live with limitations of fibromyalgia.
+One of the biggest challenges with chronic illness is learning how to live with the limitations of fibromyalgia.